nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

 **Aspect**: Whether to use an AND relationship or an OR relationship betweeen different fields.
-For example, should `delete-field n\Google r\Software Engineer` delete internships that have company name as Google AND role as Software Engineer, or delete internships that have company name as Google OR role as Software Engineer
+For example, should `delete-field n\Google r\Software Engineer` delete internships that have company name as Google AND role as Software Engineer, or delete internships that have company name as Google OR role as Software Engineer?

 1. **Alternative 1 (current choice):**  Use an AND relationship
     * Pros: More user-centric as users will be able to have more fine-grained control over what internships they want to delete.
 For example, they may want to delete all internship entries related to a certain company AND role.